Issues regarding History

-The Government of Japan had been conducting a thorough fact-finding study on the issue known as "comfort women" since December 1991 and announced its results in July 1992 and in August 1993.
+The Government of Japan launched a thorough fact-finding study on the issue of comfort women in December 1991 and announced its results in July 1992 and in August 1993.
 Public documents found as a result of such study are now open to the public at the Cabinet Secretariat.
-On the occasion of the announcement of the findings in 1993, then Chief Cabinet Secretary Yohei Kono released a statement and expressed in it sincere apologies and remorse, recognizing this issue was, with the involvement of the military authorities of the day, a grave affront to the honor and dignity of a large number of women.
-The Government of Japan has since expressed its sincere apologies and remorse to the former "comfort women" on many occasions.
+On the occasion of the announcement of the findings in 1993, the then Chief Cabinet Secretary Yohei Kono released a statement and expressed in it sincere apologies and remorse, recognizing this issue was, with the involvement of the military authorities of the day, severely injured the honor and dignity of a large number of women.
+The Government of Japan has since expressed its sincere apologies and remorse to the former comfort women on many occasions.

 1. Cooperation for the Asian Women's Fund